biowdl/chunked-scatter/README.md

 in a new file, unless the length of the contigs/regions doesn't exceed a given number.

+positional arguments:
+  INPUT                 The input file, either a bed file or a sequence dict.
+                        Which format is used is detected by the extension:
+                        '.bed', '.fai' or '.dict'.
+This option is mandatory.

 optional arguments:
   -h, --help            show this help message and exit -p PREFIX, --prefix PREFIX
                         The prefix of the ouput files.
 Output will be named
                         like: <PREFIX><N>.bed, in which N is an incrementing number.
 Default 'scatter-'.
-  -i INPUT, --input INPUT
-                        The input file, either a bed file or a sequence dict.
-                        Which format is used is detected by the extension:
-                        '.bed', '.fai' or '.dict'.
-This option is mandatory.
-  --split-contigs       If set, contigs are allowed to be split up over
+  -S, --split-contigs   If set, contigs are allowed to be split up over
                         multiple files.
   -P, --print-paths     If set prints paths of the output files to STDOUT.
                         This makes the program usable in scripts and